Flognog/Madlib-Python/README.md

 # Madlib-Python
-Pick from multiple different story's and have fun doing some Madlibs!
-My first python project.
+Pick from three different Madlib story's and have fun doing some Madlibs!
+Download or run the Madlibs.py file (Python 2.7)

+This is my first project so any feedback would be outstanding!
+Enjoy!